Wyamio/Wyam.Web/input/docs/concepts/metadata.md

 ```

 An example of front matter usage would be using metadata to define tags for your blog posts.
 You could create a "Tags" metadata field in the front matter of your post file and then read that metadata later to create tag clouds, lists of similar posts, etc.

+Practically, the [Yaml](/modules/yaml) module is usually used as the child of the [FrontMatter](/modules/frontmatter) module.
+However, like most things in Wyam this is designed to be flexible.
+You could process any type of front matter (JSON, etc.) with this setup by passing different child modules.
+You could even replicate the behavior of generators like [Hexo](https://hexo.io/docs/front-matter.html) and [Hugo](https://gohugo.io/content/front-matter/) that accept multiple front matter formats by putting multiple [FrontMatter](/modules/frontmatter) modules in a row with different delimiters and child modules.

 # Accessing Metadata